Missions & Ministries – Activities and Opportunities

 Beginning in January 2017, Arlette Wright became our new missions chairperson.
 We held our first meeting to assess our past and current missions.
 We discussed ways to celebrate our successes while we plan for future local, regional, national, and international mission projects.
 Arlette brings many years of experience to her new position.
 We are blessed to have her as our new chairperson.

-Mission to San Toliman, Guatemala Launched on July 8th 2017!
+Mission to San Toliman, Guatemala Was Launched on July 8th 2017!

-Please pray for the members of our team, the Guatemalan host team, and others who assisted.
+Please pray for the members of our team, the Guatemalan host team, and others who will assist.

 The children’s ministry sets up alongside the medical clinic to play games with the children, sing songs, make crafts, share Bible stories, color, etc.

-Some people asked their dentists to donate toothbrushes and/or toothpaste.
-Dental hygiene is a major issue and we provided toothbrushes and toothpaste to those who came to the clinics.
+Ask your dentist if they would be willing to donate toothbrushes and/or toothpaste.
+Dental hygiene is a major issue and we will provide toothbrushes and toothpaste to those who come to the clinics.

 Camden Neighborhood Center ~ Day at the Beach!